bfox9900/ASMFORTH/ASMFORTH Overview.md

                  \ increment R0 by 1 due to use of C!

 #### NOTE
-If this notation seems confusing you are free to continue to use the Forth Assembler verions:
+If this notation seems confusing you are free to continue to use the Forth Assembler versions:
 - **  is indirect addressing ( ASMFORTH @ )
 - *+ is indirect-addressing with auto-incrment ( ASMFORTH @+ )